Doing a mini-pupillage is not just about CV points. You can learn a lot about a set and whether you’d want to be a tenant there in just a few days.

 What is an assessed mini-pupillage?

-When asked in 2012, one third of chambers advertising in TARGETjobs Law told us that they use assessed mini-pupillages.
+When we last surveyed chambers, one third of chambers advertising in TARGETjobs Law told us that they use assessed mini-pupillages.
 If you undertake an assessed mini-pupillage, your performance will be formally judged (for example, with an exercise on which you are marked and a written assessment by your supervisor).
 These details will be taken into consideration if you apply for pupillage at that set.

 Some sets use assessed mini-pupillages as part of the recruitment process.
 Littleton, for instance, has a policy that everyone who is selected for first-round interview has to do an assessed mini-pupillage.
 Other chambers offer assessed mini-pupillages but do not insist that potential pupils take one.
 Most sets offer either only assessed mini-pupillages or only unassessed mini-pupillages but a few offer both, so make sure you are clear about who offers what and what you are applying for.

 Different sets have different policies as to who can apply for mini-pupillage.
 Almost all will specify that you must have at least started an undergraduate degree.
 A number will specify that you must be in at least a certain year of study, and some will ask that you have completed at least a minimum amount of legal study (for example that you are in your second or third year of a law degree or have started a conversion course).